The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: The Fundamental Theorem of Algebra

-We have focused on polynomials $F \in \C[Z]$, but Definition \ref{def:ComplexCauchyIndex} of the index and the product formula of Corollary \ref{cor:ComplexProductFormula} immediately extend to rational functions $F \in \C(Z)$.
+\begin{Annotation} \textbf{(Counting zeros and poles of rational functions)} We have focused on polynomials $F \in \C[Z]$, but Definition \ref{def:AlgebraicWindingNumber} of the algebraic winding number and the product formula of Corollary \ref{cor:ComplexProductFormula} immediately extend to rational functions $F \in \C(Z)$.
 It is then an easy matter to establish the following generalization: